alikhurram9000/mccarren-task/README.md

-# McCaren – Take-Home Project
+# McCarren – Take-Home Project
 ### Word Document Redaction Add-in

 This project is a Microsoft Word add-in built with **TypeScript, React, and Vite**.